French holidays and National holidays in France

 * Armistice day or Remembrance Day

 Armistice day is also known as Remembrance Day and in France this is celebrated on 11th November no matter what day this falls on, whereas in the UK we think of it more as Remembrance Sunday.
-Across France there are many military parades and ceremonies such as in the Normandy region due to the D-Day landing beaches and the many memorials and war veterans come from far and wide to attend these celebrations, and in Paris at the Arc de Triomphe there is a major parade and a ceremony with wreaths laid at the Tomb of the Unknown Soldier.
+Across France there are many military parades and ceremonies such as in the Normandy region due to the D-Day landing beaches and the many memorials, and war veterans come from far and wide to attend these celebrations, also in Paris at the Arc de Triomphe there is a major parade and a ceremony with wreaths laid at the Tomb of the Unknown Soldier.
 This day is to commemorate the armistice treaty signed by Allies during World War I at the 11th hour on the 11th day of the 11 month in 1918, which marked the end of World War I and you will experience a two minute silence in memory of those who died for their country, conducted at 11am.

 11th November 2020